Internal Security Agency: Controversies

-In June 2014, the ABW conducted a raid on the editorial office of "Wprost" newspaper, after "Wprost" published stenographic records of private conversations between country officials implicating them in many unconstitutional acts and bribery.
-The ABW used physical force on newspapers editor-in-chief Sylwester Latkowski in an attempt to illegally seize his laptop computer, after he refused to give it away without court warrant.
+In June 2014, the ABW conducted a raid on the editorial office of the news magazine Wprost, after Wprost published stenographic records of private conversations between country officials implicating them in many unconstitutional acts and bribery.
+The ABW used physical force against the publication's editor-in-chief Sylwester Latkowski in an attempt to illegally seize his laptop computer, after he refused to give it away without court warrant.